victronenergy/evcc-venusos-installer/README.md

 sh build.sh
 ```

 Put the `venus-data.tar.gz` archive on a USB stick or SD card, connect it to the GX device and reboot the device.
 If you have SSH access, you can alternatively call `/etc/init.d/update-data.sh` instead of rebooting.

 After a while, evcc will get available at port `7070` of your GX device, e.g. [http://venus.local:7070/](http://venus.local:7070/).

+Please don't forget to remove the USB stick after the installation process.

+## Frequently Asked Questions (FAQs)

+### How to disable the evcc service?

+We are working on controls via the user interface of the GX device.
+Until then, this must be done via SSH: Disable evcc service with the command `touch /data/evcc/disabled && svc -d /service/evcc*` and re-enable it using `rm /data/evcc/disabled && svc -u /service/evcc*`.
+Please remember to remove the USB stick after install, as otherwise this setting will be overwritten on a reboot.